 - Wide padded straps

-- For children 6 months to five-years old
+- For children nine months to four years old

 - While the bottom rests flat, it may get dirty as it will meet the ground.
 It doesn’t rise off the ground like other products.